 We begin each day with tefillah – morning prayer services.
 For younger campers, these are age-appropriate services where campers learn the service and practice leading it.
 For older campers, these services are entirely camper led – campers lead the tefillot, read Torah, have aliyot, and take on other leadership roles in the service.
 While teaching basic skills, our emphasis is on making tefillah a meaningful and spiritual experience.

-After breakfast, campers enjoy four hours of activities before a hot lunch.
+After breakfast, campers enjoy three to four hours of activities before a hot lunch.
 Lunch is followed by menuchah (rest time) and several more activities before dinner.
 Each day, two hours are devoted to Judaic and Ivrit (Hebrew) education (through fun activities, discussion groups, projects and games) and another hour to instructional swim.
 Campers have THREE activity periods each day that are spent according to camper’s choice.
 Campers sign-up for two-week rotations in the chugim of their choice (all the great activities listed at the top of this page, plus many more!
 More details are below…).

 Ramah’s athletic program reflects its strong commitment to sports and the outdoors.
 Every day, our campers have multiple opportunities to choose sports like baseball, basketball, hockey, soccer, softball, tennis, volleyball, ultimate frisbee, as well as zumba, fitness, and more.
-Our athletic/outdoors staff totals over fifteen full-time instructors.
-They teach the campers skills, teamwork, sportsmanship, and a love of the game.
+Our devoted athletic/outdoors staff teach the campers skills, teamwork, sportsmanship, and a love of the game.

 Ramah maintains two outdoor sports areas, one for the younger campers on Tzad Aleph (A-side) and one for older campers on Tzad Bet (B-side), each with its own playing fields, equipment, tennis courts, and basketball courts.
 In summer 2012 we opened a brand-new gymnasium and fitness center.
 We also have a large social hall/gymnasium where campers play basketball, volleyball and floor games during inclement weather.
 Many special sporting events are also held throughout the summer, including “Yom Roo” (named after our kangaroo mascot), a day of sport competition with Camp Ramah in the Berkshires.